AyaanB24/Agentra/README.md

 # Agentra

 ## 📖 Project Description
-Agentra is a robust identity portal and authentication system built for modern web applications.
-The project provides a secure, production-ready environment featuring comprehensive Supabase-based authentication, including email and Google OAuth integration.
+Agentra is a centralized AI Security Operating System designed to secure, monitor, and govern autonomous AI systems.
+It provides a comprehensive identity portal and security infrastructure built for modern web applications.
+The project enables proactive security audits, threat detection, trust evaluation, and policy enforcement for AI agents, ensuring they operate safely and reliably within organizational boundaries.

-Designed with security and user experience in mind, Agentra implements server-side SSR middleware for strict route protection, a secure demo bypass mode for presentations, and a highly polished UI that delivers a seamless onboarding and login experience.
-It was developed to meet professional standards and is optimized for hackathon submissions.
+## 🚨 Problem Statement

+As AI agents become increasingly autonomous, they introduce new security risks such as prompt injection attacks, data leakage, unauthorized tool usage, identity spoofing, and policy violations.

+Organizations currently lack a unified platform to continuously monitor, test, validate, and govern AI agents throughout their lifecycle.
+Existing security solutions provide limited visibility into agent behavior and trustworthiness.

+Agentra addresses this challenge by providing a centralized AI Security Operating System that enables proactive security audits, threat detection, trust evaluation, and policy enforcement for autonomous AI systems.

 ## 🚀 Setup Instructions